-''' read (unit no, format no) list-of-variable write(unit no, format no) list-of-variable.
+Read is used for input, while write is used for output.
+A simple form is read (unit no, format no) list-of-variables write(unit no, format no) list-of-variables read (,) list-of-variables write(,) list-of-variables

-The unit number can refer to either standard input, stan- '''

-dard output, or a file.
+The unit number can refer to either standard input, standard output, or a file.
 This will be described in later section.
 The format number refers to a label for a format statement, which you may not bother about, to start with.

 It is possible to simplify these statements further by using asterisks () for some arguments, like we have done in all our examples so far.
-This is sometimes called list directed
+This is sometimes called list directed read/write.